 A memorable cameo alongside Snoop Dogg in Scary Movie 5.

-Two seasons of an MTV reality-comedic-documentary series, Mac Miller and the Most Dope Family, in 2013-14, based upon Mac and his Pittsburgh crew adjusting to their new Southern California surroundings.
+Two seasons of an MTV reality-comedic-documentary series, Mac Miller and the Most Dope Family, followed in 2013-14, based upon Mac and his Pittsburgh crew adjusting to their new Southern California surroundings.

 And a two-year-relationship with pop-ingenue Ariana Grande, ending in early 2018.